nehalineogi/azure-cross-solution-network-architectures/aks/README-kubenet.md

 **7. On Premises view**

 Initiate Outbound traffic from AKS to On-Premises.
-Note that On-Premise sees the Node IP
+Note that On-Premise sees the Node IP where the pod is hosted

 ```